michael-griehm/azure-delta-lakehouse/README.md

 - Data Warehouse
   - Benefits
     - Familiar
-    - Managed Strucutred Data model we can give to the business
+    - Managed Structured Data model we can give to the business
   - Drawbacks
     - Too rigid
     - Too slow